Luminosity distance and extinction by submicrometer-sized grains: Absolute reddening

-The optical depth $\tau_V = A_{\rm V}/1.086$ is related to the column densities of nanoparticles and submicrometre sized particles $N_n$ and to the column density of the new dust component of micrometre sized grains $N_{\mu}$, with corresponding mass extinction cross-section $K_n$ and $K_{\mu}$\,(g/cm$^3$) based on the dust model$^2$:
+The optical depth $\tau_V = A_V / 1.086$ is related to the column densities of nanoparticles and the amorphous carbon and silicate particles $N_n$ and to the column density of submicrometer-sized grains $N_{s\mu}$; the corresponding mass extinction cross-section $K_n$ and $K_{s\mu}$\,(g/cm$^3$) are based on the dust model \citep{S23}: